ypaulsussman/yblog/content/other_peoples_lines.md

 Very few established institutions, governments and constitutions ... are ever destroyed by their enemies until they have been corrupted and weakened by their friends. -Walter Lippman, journalist (1889-1974)

-The only means of strengthening one's intellect is to make up one's mind about nothing -- to let the mind be a thoroughfare for all thoughts. –John Keats, poet (1795-1821)
+The only means of strengthening one's intellect is to make up one's mind about nothing - to let the mind be a thoroughfare for all thoughts. -John Keats, poet (1795-1821)

-The ideal place for me is the one in which it is most natural to live as a foreigner. –Italo Calvino
+The ideal place for me is the one in which it is most natural to live as a foreigner. -Italo Calvino

-In love, as in gluttony, pleasure is a matter of the utmost precision. –Italo Calvino
+In love, as in gluttony, pleasure is a matter of the utmost precision. -Italo Calvino

-What Romantic terminology called genius or talent or inspiration is nothing other than finding the right road empirically, following one's nose, taking shortcuts. –Italo Calvino
+What Romantic terminology called genius or talent or inspiration is nothing other than finding the right road empirically, following one's nose, taking shortcuts. -Italo Calvino

 It doesn't seem to me that this fantastically marvelous universe, this tremendous range of time and space and different kinds of animals, and all the different planets, and all these atoms with all their motions, and so on, all this complicated thing can merely be a stage so that God can watch human beings struggle for good and evil - which is the view that religion has.
-The stage is too big for the drama. –Richard Feynman, physicist (1918-1988)
+The stage is too big for the drama. -Richard Feynman, physicist (1918-1988)

 Poets say science takes away from the beauty of the stars ― mere globs of gas atoms.
 Nothing is "mere".
 I too can see the stars on a desert night, and feel them.
 But do I see less or more?
 The vastness of the heavens stretches my imagination ― stuck on this carousel my little eye can catch one-million-year-old light.
 A vast pattern ― of which I am a part...
 What is the pattern or the meaning or the why?
 It does not do harm to the mystery to know a little more about it.
 For far more marvelous is the truth than any artists of the past imagined it.
 Why do the poets of the present not speak of it?
 What men are poets who can speak of Jupiter if he were a man, but if he is an immense spinning sphere of methane and ammonia must be silent? –Richard Feynman, physicist (1918-1988)

 I have a friend who's an artist, and he sometimes takes a view which I don't agree with.
 He'll hold up a flower and say, "Look how beautiful it is," and I'll agree.
 But then he'll say, "I, as an artist, can see how beautiful a flower is.
 But you, as a scientist, take it all apart and it becomes dull."
 I think he's kind of nutty. [...]
 There are all kinds of interesting questions that come from a knowledge of science, which only adds to the excitement and mystery and awe of a flower.
 It only adds.
-I don't understand how it subtracts. –Richard Feynman, physicist (1918-1988)
+I don't understand how it subtracts. -Richard Feynman, physicist (1918-1988)

 Is no one inspired by our present picture of the universe?
 This value of science remains unsung by singers, you are reduced to hearing not a song or poem, but an evening lecture about it.
-This is not yet a scientific age. –Richard Feynman, physicist (1918-1988)
+This is not yet a scientific age. -Richard Feynman, physicist (1918-1988)

 The scientist has a lot of experience with ignorance and doubt and uncertainty, and this experience is of very great importance, I think.
 When a scientist doesn’t know the answer to a problem, he is ignorant.
 When he has a hunch as to what the result is, he is uncertain.
 And when he is pretty damn sure of what the result is going to be, he is still in some doubt.
 We have found it of paramount importance that in order to progress, we must recognize our ignorance and leave room for doubt.
 Scientific knowledge is a body of statements of varying degrees of certainty―some most unsure, some nearly sure, but none absolutely certain.
 Now, we scientists are used to this, and we take it for granted that it is perfectly consistent to be unsure, that it is possible to live and not know.
 But I don’t know whether everyone realizes this is true.
 Our freedom to doubt was born out of a struggle against authority in the early days of science.
 It was a very deep and strong struggle: permit us to question―to doubt―to not be sure.
-I think that it is important that we do not forget this struggle and thus perhaps lose what we have gained. –Richard Feynman, physicist (1918-1988)
+I think that it is important that we do not forget this struggle and thus perhaps lose what we have gained. -Richard Feynman, physicist (1918-1988)

 Immature poets imitate; mature poets steal. -T.S.
 Eliot, poet (1888-1965)